 Many test-takers think that scoring band 9 in the IELTS reading module is an impossible task, especially for a non-native English speaker.
 You may encounter unfamiliar or tricky words, but that is entirely normal.
-The IELTS reading assesses candidate’s ability to understand what they have read.
+The IELTS reading classes assesses candidate’s ability to understand what they have read.
 So, if you do not know some words, but can guess their meaning, you can score 9 bands.
 It is a common perception that test-takers lose marks because of a lack of knowledge, but it is not true!
 It is because those test-takers make very simple mistakes.
 Read the following IELTS reading tips to get a high score in the IELTS reading module:

-1. Don’t expect to
+1. Don’t expect to understand every word:

 Test takers’ worst nightmare is that they might not understand passages in the IELTS reading module.
 If at any point that nightmare becomes a reality, do not worry!
 There is a simple way to overcome this situation.
 The basic rule to score well is to build an extensive vocabulary.
 But if you find unfamiliar words, then don’t panic and don’t spend too much time thinking about the meaning of the word.
 You can also try to read the line, and you can quickly get the meaning of the word.

-2. Read the
+2. Read the instructions VERY carefully:

 3. Don’t panic:

-4. It’s a vocabulary
+4. It’s a vocabulary test: